greenmars/greenmarsinc-design-templates/Design.md

 *This document is intentended to be a starting place for small-project to large-feature design efforts.
 Larger projects may need something more, smaller efforts will need something less.
 While it's primary audience is the developers who implement the design, it also serves an important function in communicating to developers who come later and who have to make changes in a system that's new to them.*

 *Instructions: When you are done, all the elements marked in italics in the original document should be replaced with the content being requested.
-Of course, you can use italics in your own documents, but in this template, templates are only used to indicate instructions or places where you need to "fill in the blanks*
+Of course, you can use italics in your own documents, but in this template, templates are only used to indicate instructions or places where you need to "fill in the blanks"*

 *You may want to keep the template text until the document sections are all present.
 Remember to delete before publishing.*